View Anthony Miernicki's Obituary on RepublicanHerald.com and share memories

 Anthony was a member of St. Casimir Church, Polish American Fire Company, Schuylkill County Bar Association and The Jerry Wolman North Anthracite Chapter of the Pennsylvania Sports Hall of Fame.

-Anthony is survived by his wife, Nancy; children, Jennifer Nojunas and her husband, Matthew, of Arizona, Anthony Jr. and his wife, Barbara, Colorado, Tracie Gant and her husband, Michael Maliniak, of South Carolina.
+Anthony is survived by his wife, Nancy; children, Jennifer Nojunas and her husband, Matthew, of Arizona, Anthony Jr. and his wife, Barbara, Colorado, Tracie Gantz and her husband, Mark Maliniak, of South Carolina.
 He is also survived by several grandchildren, great-grandchildren, nieces and nephews.

 Arrangements will be private due to COVID-19.
 Due to Anthony's love of Shenandoah, donations maybe made to Downtown Shenandoah Inc., 116 N. Main St., Shenandoah, PA 17976.